 Seek More Information

-- Seek a private area to talk.
-Seek to establish a relationship.
+- Seek a private area to talk and establish a relationship.
 Comment on what you see and observe non-judgmentally.
-Be curious about their perceived problem; find out how long they’ve thought about suicide, if they’ve attempted suicide in the past and if they tried to get help.

-- Seek to find out if they are at immediate high risk of suicide (have a plan or are rehearsing it in their mind and/or have a gun, access to pills or other means).
-Take immediate steps to limit access to means and assure safety if needed.
-Be sure to be aware of your own non-verbal reactions and tone of voice.
+- Seek to find out if they are at immediate high risk of suicide.
+Take immediate steps to limit access to means and assure safety.
+Be aware of your own non-verbal reactions and tone of voice.